The Science Behind PCB Risks: Why Even Small Amounts Matter

 • Site Investigation & Testing – Identifying where PCBs hide (caulks, sealants, paints, light ballasts, masonry).

-• Safe Removal & Disposal – Using proven abatement techniques to eliminate contaminated materials.
+• Safe Removal & Disposal – Using proven techniques to eliminate contaminated materials.

 • Containment & Air Quality Controls – Protecting workers and surrounding communities.